-Final Land Use Domain Quarrying Domain Rehabilitation Objective Indicator Rehabilitation Completion Criteria Validation Method Infrastructure Area Infrastructure Area Infrastructure Area ructure All infrastructure and services not required for Presence of infrastructure All infrastructure removed unless specified to be retained in the RMP.
+Final Land Use Domain Quarrying Domain Rehabilitation Objective Indicator Rehabilitation Completion Criteria Validation Method Infrastructure Area Infrastructure Area All infrastructure and services not required for Presence of infrastructure All infrastructure removed unless specified to be retained in the RMP.
 Single occurrence relinquishment inspection and report, including photographs, following the final land use are removed.
 Presence of services All services disconnected unless required for the final land use. decommissioning.
 Road width Roads to be retained are no wider than 5m, excluding roadside drainage.
-Road condition Roads to be retained are graded and are accessible for 4WD vehicles in all weather.
-All infrastructure that is to remain is compatible with the intended post- quarrying land use(s), is safe and does not pose any hazard to the community.
-Nature of infrastructure Infrastructure compatible with, necessary for or ancillary to the approved final land use.
+Road condition Roads to be retained are graded and are accessible for 4WD vehicles in all weather. to remain is compatible with the intended post- quarrying land use(s), is safe and does not pose any hazard to the community.infrastructureor ancillary Scale of inf reasonablyAll infrastructure to be retained is exempt development or benefits from the relevant approvals (e.g. development consent and/orInfrastructure is approvals not required.
+ORInfrastructure is approvals not required.Infrastructure is approvals not required. to remain is compatible with the intended post- quarrying land use(s), is safe and does not pose any hazard to the Infrastructure compatible with, necessary for or ancillary to the approved final land use.
 Scale of infrastructure is no larger than that reasonably required for the final land use.
 Single occurrence relinquishment inspection and report, including photographs, following decommissioning.
-All infrastructure to be retained is exempt development or benefits from the relevant approvals (e.g. development consent and/or Infrastructure is ancillary to an approved final land use and further approvals not required.
-OR Infrastructure necessary for or ancillary to the approved final land use.
+Infrastructure necessary for or ancillary to the approved final land use.
 Single occurrence relinquishment inspection and report, including photographs, following decommissioning.
 Confirmation of exempt/ancillary status from Council or suitably qualified person. agreement).
 Approvals and/or landholder agreements held for retained infrastructure.
 All Infrastructure to be retained is permitted to be retained.
 Single occurrence relinquishment inspection and report, including photographs, following decommissioning.
 Development consent and/or landholder agreement.